 - Receive the confirmation and a VAT identification number.

-- Once registered, you will be assigned an Italian VAT number and will be required to charge VAT on all taxable supplies made in Italy, file VAT returns and pay any VAT due to the Italian tax authorities.
+- Once registered, you will be assigned an Italian VAT number and will be required to charge VAT on all taxable supplies made in Italy, file VAT returns, and pay any VAT due to the Italian tax authorities.

 Please note that it is necessary to complete a new activity commencement form and register it to the Italian Revenue Agency office within 30 days if any of the details delivered in the declaration of company operations have changed.
 This is important from a VAT point of view.
 Here is a video presentation with information about VAT registration in Italy: